 We are already bought with a price, and it is our job to partner with Christ to buy others back too.
 That is the work of Christ on the Cross (Luke 22-24).

 The remnant who returned to Jerusalem were there to restore their land, restore their people, restore their worship.
 Whenever we forget our main purpose, we must remind ourselves what it is:

 The right battles to fight in life are those that save what was lost, fix what is broken, or heal what is hurting.

 We get tired.
 We get frustrated.
 We get confused.
 And sometimes we fight the wrong battles.
 The enemy looks for cracks to sneak in and whisper taunts of doubt and fear so we will turn on each other, instead of turning against him.
 And sometimes after battle weariness has set in, and our souls feel rattled and battered, we do turn on each other out of pain and frustration.
-We slip back into self-promotion and self-preservation.
-And that’s when Nehemiah reminds us to:
+And that’s when Nehemiah reminds us:

 - Fight for each other, not with each other. (“fight for your brothers…”)

 “After I looked things over, I stood up and said to the nobles, the officials and the rest of the people, ‘Don’t be afraid of them.
 Remember the Lord, who is great and awesome, and fight for your brothers, your sons and your daughters, your wives and your homes.”
 (Nehemiah 4:14)

 4. Ask God for strength. (“But I prayed, “Now strengthen my hands.”
 Nehemiah 6:9).